jnsage/MovieTicketInfo/README.md

 # Movie Ticket Info Project

- Since 2012, I've into a Google Sheets file.
-This project is about taking a look at a couple aspects of this information for my own curiousity, but can also tell the user a little bit about me (in data form!).
-This project has 4 menu options, each of which uses data from a CSV snapshot of a truncated Google Sheets file.
-The CSV is converted into a Pandas dataframe for manipulation and analysis.
+ I see a lot of movies in theaters.
+Since 2012, I've logged the information from the ticket stubs of every movie into a Google Sheets file.
+This project uses data from a CSV snapshot of the movie ticket info from 2012-2021.
+The CSV is converted into a Pandas dataframe for some manipulation and analysis.

 # Data in MovieBoardsDigital.csv
 ## Data used in Movie Ticket Info Project:
 - Year - The year in which a movie was seen.
 - Title - The title of the movie seen.
-- Date - The date (ex.
-1/1/2012) on which the movie was seen.
+- Date - The year/month/day of which the movie was seen.
-- Time - The start time of the movie
+- Time - The start time of the movie.

 ## Data not currently used
 - Theater - The name of the theater the movie was seen in.
 - Day of the Week - The day of the week (ex.
 Monday) the movie was seen on.
-- Saw with April - Was my wife at the movie (Y) or not (N)
+- Saw with April - Was my wife at the movie (Y) or not (N).

 # Necessary Packages/Files
 - pandas v1.4.0
-- matplotlib v 3.5.1
+- matplotlib v3.5.1
 - MovieBoardsDigital.csv from [https://github.com/jnsage/movies]

-# Project Menu Option Descriptions
+#  Menu Options
 ## Option 1 - Movie Lookup
 - Requires user input of a movie title.
 - If the input is in the dataframe, project will return a postive message.